BioDT/IASDT.R/README.md

 ## Installing the package

-The `IASDT.R` package is currently in development and is private.
+The `IASDT.R` package is currently under development.
 To install the package, use the following command:

 ``` r
 remotes::install_github(repo = "BioDT/IASDT.R", dependencies = TRUE)